curiousjp/a1111_prompt_kaleidoscope/README.md

 ### --scenario_rate
 Allows for multiple scenarios to be applied to a single shell.
 Almost never what you want, unless what you want is chaos.

+### --selection_decay
+An experimental (but enabled by default!) feature to force your generations to explore more of the decoration space - if this is set to a value less than 1.0 (and the new default is 0.2), each time a decoration endpoint is selected, its weight in the decoration is multiplied down by this value.
+Because of the way that decorations are nested, this also impacts any parent decorations that were traversed to get to the selected endpoint.

+The changes to weights persist until the end of the program execution, so subsequent generations in the same run are less likely to select the previously selected decorations.
+This should promote more varied prompts per run.

 ### --shuffle_prompt
 Will shuffle your prompt keys (negative and positive) but not the subject keys.